eriklonnroth/newbscraping/README.md

-# Newbscraping (AI-Assisted Web Scraping for Newbs)
+# Newbscraping: AI-Assisted Web Scraping for Newbs

 This repository provides a **guided, step-by-step process for web scraping using Cursor AI**, designed specifically for beginners with no prior web scraping or programming experience.